 Betty Evans suggested getting canvas tote bags for the gift shop.
-It was a
+It was not be bags for the gift shop.

 Karen suggested a list of board members and their phone numbers should made for each board member.
 Marie will do it.